swiyu-admin-ch/swiyu-verifier/documentation/verification_process.md

 ```

 > [!IMPORTANT]
-> The following example about vqps (Verification Query Public Statement) is still under development and needs additional configuration.
+> The following example about vqps (Verification Query Public Statement) is under development and requires additional configuration.
 Please do not use it until further notice.

 To set the vqps, you also have to set the `verification_purpose`
 ```json